Cork and Knife

 Our version of a Buddha Bowl showcases two main ingredients — charred broccoli and spicy baked tofu.
 For crunch we add shredded carrots and red cabbage, then we top it off with the creamiest vegan kimchi–miso dressing.
 Add rice or your favorite grain and dinner is done!

 We’ve never claimed to be on the cutting edge of any particular food trends.
 In fact, the trendier something is, the more we tend to side-eye it, like a goth kid at a unicorn-themed prom.
 But you know what?
-Sometimes dishes we love just happen to also be eminently hashtaggable, as is the case with this bowl of charred broccoli and spicy baked tofu – topped with a vegan miso-kimchi dressing so luscious, we want to drizzle it on just about everything we make from this day forward.
+Sometimes dishes we love just happen to also be eminently hashtaggable.
+That’s the case with this bowl of charred broccoli and spicy baked tofu.
+It’s topped with a vegan miso-kimchi dressing so luscious, we want to drizzle it on just about everything we make.
 So go ahead and call this a Buddha Bowl, a Grain Bowl or a Rice Bowl; it doesn’t matter when dinner is this delicious.

 We seem to go through vegetable phases in this house, and for the last year we’ve been all about Brussels sprouts, broccoli rabe, chard and escarole.
 But good old regular broccoli looked amazing at the market this week and now that we remember how delicious it is, we can’t get enough of it.

-The key to making the tastiest broccoli happens to be the same method we use for brussels sprouts: roasted in a very hot oven until the edges are crisp and charred, leaving the centers tender and green.
-That hot and fast cooking turns the broccoli nutty and sweet, instead of the dreaded mushy texture and sulfurous smell that happens when cruciferous vegetables are cooked for too long at too low a temperature.
+The key to making the tastiest broccoli happens to be the same method we use for brussels sprouts.
+We roast them in a very hot oven until the edges are crisp and charred, leaving the centers tender and green.
+That hot and fast cooking turns the broccoli nutty and sweet.
+It avoids the dreaded mushy texture and sulfurous smell that happens when cruciferous vegetables are cooked for too long at too low a temperature.
 In fact, if we weren’t baking tofu at the same time, we’d probably crank the heat even higher, say 450ºF instead of 400ºF.

 The technique is simple: cut the broccoli into large-ish bite-sized florets, and use a vegetable peeler to trim up any tough, fibrous stems.
 Toss the broccoli with olive oil and a good sprinkling of salt and pepper.
 Lay it on a sheet pan in a single layer and roast it until the broccoli becomes tender and their bottoms become nice and brown.
 Flip them once if you want, though we sometimes don’t even bother.

-Finally, we served the tofu, broccoli, shredded veggies and dressing over jasmine rice, but if you prefer a less refined grain, there’s no reason not to use brown rice, quinoa, buckwheat, or farro.
+Finally, we served the tofu, broccoli, shredded veggies and dressing over jasmine rice.
+If you prefer a less refined grain, though, there’s no reason not to use brown rice, quinoa, buckwheat, or farro.
 Bear in mind that some whole grains cook better after a long soak, so check packet directions.

 Incidentally, our fellow Hudson Valley blogger, Nicki Sizemore, author of the blog FromScratchFast, wrote a really good in-depth book on grain bowls last year.
 It’s called Build-a-Bowl, and we recommend you check it out!